lukedavisseo/ralts-lite/README.md

 ## What is RALTS Lite?

-RALTS Lite (Really Awesome Lexicon and Tag Suggester) is a Streamlit web app that performs NLP analysis on a body of text or URL.
-It uses two APIs to perform these tasks:

-1. The TextRazor API, which extracts entities, topics, and categories from any given text
+RALTS Lite (Really Awesome Lexicon and Tag Suggester) is a Streamlit web app that performs NLP analysis on a body of text or URL(s).
+It uses the TextRazor API, which extracts entities, topics, and categories from any given text.
-2. The Hugging Face Inference API, which accesses a language model to figure out what that body of text is about, based on the extract topics

-RALTS Lite is smaller version of RALTS Lite, an app I built for myself.
+It's a "Lite" version of an app I built for myself.
 If you want a lengthy explanation of why I built that app, [you can read about it on my website](https://lukealexdavis.co.uk/posts/introducing-ralts/)

 ## What is RALTS Lite for?